mikrono/tModLoaderWiki_kr_ko/Basic-UI-Element.md

             }
         }
 # Results
 At this point, your screen should have a button just like this.
+Notice it's not a menu bar... yet.
+You'd simply add and arrange more UIElements to it in the future.

 ![terraria-button](https://user-images.githubusercontent.com/8439537/80858632-6380b980-8c0f-11ea-950e-c4740ef506c1.png)